MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ---
 title: Rehost an application on Azure VMs with Azure Migrate
-description: Learn how Contoso rehosts an on-premises app with a lift-and-shift migration of on-premises machines to Azure by using the Azure Migrate service.
+description: Learn how Contoso rehosts an on-premises app with a lift-and-shift migration of on-premises machines to Azure by using Azure Migrate.
 author: givenscj
 ms.author: abuck
 ms.date: 07/01/2020